alejandrodebus/Vehicle-Detection/README.md

 # Vehicle-Detection
 Detection of vehicles.
 For features extraction, I use hog (histogram of oriented gradients) and hop (histogram of oriented phase).
-For the classification I use SVM (Support Vector Machine)
+For the classification I use SVM (Support Vector Machine).

+Language programming: Python
+Libraries: Scikit-learn - Scikit-image